MobilityData/elrond.gtfs.org/docs/getting_started/create.md

 <img class="center" width="560" height="100%" src="../../../assets/create_001.png">

-Each file consists of a list of multiple entries (lines of data) with several information fields.
+Each file consists of a list of multiple records (lines of data) with several information fields.
 For example, each line listed in [routes.txt](/documentation/schedule/reference/#routestxt) represents a public transport route and its fields describe multiple elements of that route, like its name, description, operating agency, etc.

 <img class="center" width="560" height="100%" src="../../../assets/create_002.png">